primer/react/pages/components/docs/BranchName.md

 # BranchName

-BranchName is a label type component with the monospace font applied and a blue background.
+BranchName is a label-type component rendered as an `<a>` tag by default with monospace font and blue background.

 ## Default example